- Quantum physicist and defence scientist take out top awards

-Most cloud-based s ervices follow a series of international security standards and good practices, with certifications that assure platform performance and security.
+Most cloud-based services follow a series of international security standards and good practices, with certifications that assure platform performance and security.
 Following international standards for protecting your data makes it, for the most part, more secure on the cloud than it is in your local network and storage system, as a local network can be more easily breached.

 Another point of concern is the protocols used for transmitting this data.
-As many industrial communication protocols have a security layer and many cloud systems do not allow unsecure communication, this should not be a major concern.
+As many industrial communication protocols have a security layer and many cloud systems do not allow insecure communication, this should not be a major concern.

 Local applications are more likely to have problems caused by vulnerabilities in the user systems.
-If a computer gets infected, a malware can compromise tool security policies to get or modify private information.
+If a computer gets infected, a malware can compromise tool security policies to steal or modify private information.
 This does not happen in cloud applications, since all command processing is done in the data centre.